 Carmen Ortiz, the US Attorney with responsibility for the Aaron Swartz case, is taking a lot of heat for her role.
 A petition is calling for her dismissal, and there are predictions that her once-promising political career is finished.
-As Globe columnist Kevin Cullen says this morning
+As Globe columnist Kevin Cullen says this morning,

 I am of two minds about Ortiz and her role here.
 Some have pointed out that she is only doing what federal prosecutors and US Attorneys do all the time--over-charge, then try to get defendants to bargain away their constitutional right to a trial in exchange for a less than absurdly long prison sentence.
-This line of argument suggests we should be fighting the system, which unjustly imprisons many people we have never heard of every day, not the individual who tried to do it to Aaron Swartz.
+This line of argument suggests we should be fighting the system, which unjustly imprisons many people we have never heard of every day, not the individual who tried to do it to Aaron Swartz.… Ortiz is doing herself no favors by refusing to explain at length decisions made in a case that raises legitimate concerns about antiquated laws and government overreach in the digital age. … It isn’t too much to expect a public servant to take questions that serve the public.

 And yet there is something sickening about the statement that Ortiz finally did release, as Mike Masnick deconstructs it on TechDirt.